Site icon Welcome To Infinity

 Actor-Critic

 Actor-Critic is a type of reinforcement learning algorithm that merges two approaches, policy gradient, and value function.
 It's model-free and falls under the umbrella of on-policy learning.
-In actor-critic, a critic is a second neural network that manages the estimation of state values which are then used by the actor to improve its policy.
+In actor-critic, a critic is a second network that manages the estimation of state values which are then used by the actor to improve its policy.

 The value function, utilized by the critic when analyzing the state, estimates the expected return from following a particular policy.
 The actor network estimates the most advantageous action to take in a given state.
 One of the most significant challenges in reinforcement learning is balancing exploration and exploitation.
 Actor-critic strikes a balance between the two concerns as the critic guides the actor towards better decision-making while the actor learns from the critic's assessment of the learned value.